figo5530/Soccer-League-Ranking/ReadMe.md

 #### The `#prompt_for_league` Method

 This method should prompt user to input a string.

 The string user typed in would lead this method to different directions.

 If user inputs meaningless strings, it would recurse back to itself.

 If user inputs `ita` `esp` `eng` `fra` `ger` for the first time, it would invoke `#create_teams`, `#create_league`, `.scrape_score_rank_from_league`, `scrape_assist_rank_from_league` to create teams, league and set `league.score_rank` and `league.assist_rank` the whole package of a league.

 If user inputs  `ita` `esp` `eng` `fra` `ger` for the second time, it would assign corresponding league object to this `league` variable.

 Last two path would lead to the next method `league_options` with `league` variable.

 #### The `#league_options` Method

+This method should take in a league object argument and show a "Menu" to user and move on to the next step `#user_selection` with the same argument.

 #### The `#user_selection` Method

+This method should take in a league object argument and ask user for input string.

+After getting a meaningful string it would invoke corresponding method then invoke `#league_options` inputting meaningless or invalid string would redirect this program to `#league_options` too,

+Let's see some special directions.

+input `up` or `back` to invoke `#prompt_for_league` which means you can go back to the top level to choose which league you would like to check.

+input `exit` or `bye` to invoke `#exit_program` which puts this program to an end.

 #### The `#exit_program` Method

+This method should print some good-bye words and exit the program.

 ***